This moist and chocolaty gluten-free chocolate raspberry cake is the ultimate birthday cake!

 - 1/2 cup cocoa powder FROSTING

 - 1 teaspoon vanilla FROSTING

 - 1 cup fresh raspberries

 Add egg, vanilla, almond milk, coconut oil, hot water to a mixer and mix on low until it is all blended.

 Turn the mixer off and add sugar, salt, baking soda and baking powder and mix.

-Gradually add the flour in small increments.
+Gradually add the flour, cake cocoa (not the cocoa labeled frosting), and pudding mix in small increments.
 Turn the blender off when you add more and mix on low.

 Grease layer cake pans with coconut oil and pour in cake batter about 3/4 the way to the top.

 Bake for 30 minutes or until done.

 Remove the cakes from the oven and dump out of the pans onto a cooling rack.